 Dan had started a little newspaper company called Elauwit, and needed someone to come sell ads.
 Even at 21, I fancied myself an entrepreneur, and imagined riches for myself in the 21st-century growth industry of print media.
 In seven years we defied all odds and built the company from a single community newspaper in Haddonfield, NJ, to fourteen newspapers and the largest media organization in southern New Jersey.
-We exited Elauwit Media in 2016, and may be the last people to ever make money in the newspaper industry.
+That success led to a successful acquisition of Elauwit Media in 2014.

 Woden was born over a few too many drinks with Dan one evening, when we realized our own frustrations about best positioning our own organizations was not being addressed elsewhere.
 In three years, we've help over 100 organizations craft their narrative (the StoryKernel™), and worked them them to consistently implement that message in every facet of the business through their unique StoryGuide™.
 Woden is the leader in converting fans into evangelists through the power of story.